Rea Vaya

 Rea Vaya (which means "we are going" in Scamto) is a bus rapid transit system operating in Johannesburg, South Africa.
 It opened in phases starting on 30 August 2009.
 Rea Vaya links the Johannesburg CBD and Braamfontein with Soweto.
-It is currently expanding towards Sandton, Rosebank and Midrand as well.
+It is currently expanding towards Sandton and Alexandra as well.
 It is one of the first bus rapid transit systems in Africa.

 Routes

 Rea Vaya routes are divided into three classifications: trunk routes on the main highways and between major destinations; complementary routes running on circular routes that connect to trunks; and feeder routes that radiate out from trunk routes to outlying suburbs.